lorensen/VTKExamples/src/VTKFileFormats.md

  (n-1)x  (n-1)y  (n-1)z
 ```

-* Rectilinear Grid
+* **Rectilinear Grid**.
 A rectilinear grid defines a dataset with regular topology, and semi-regular geometry aligned along the x-y-z coordinate axes.
 The geometry is defined by three lists of monotonically increasing coordinate values, one list for each of the x-y-z coordinate axes.
 The topology is defined by specifying the grid dimensions, which must be greater than or equal to 1.
 ```
 DATASET RECTILINEAR_GRID
 DIMENSIONS n  n  n